Here you’ll find answers to the most common questions about Thai baht (THB) transfers.

 If the transfer was sent out by Deemoney, the recipient needs to send an email to firstname.lastname@example.org with the following details:

-Banking partner reference (can be retrieved from your transfer receipt)
+banking partner reference (can be taken from your transfer receipt)

 Deemoney will issue the FET letter free of charge.

 Sometimes, we might send your transfer through a different banking partner who can’t provide a FET.
 This might be because of a technical issue, or some other unforeseen event.